matschaffer/phillyrb-rails-3/bundler/bundler.md

 ## Lock to a specific version of gems ##

     $ bundle lock

 !SLIDE

 ## For the most part, it just works. ##

 !SLIDE

-## Symlink .bundle, vendor/cache and vendor/bundler\_gems w/ capistrano
+## Symlink .bundle, vendor/cache and vendor/bundler\_gems for deployment